Last updated in April 2016

-Political relations between Algeria and Germany have traditionally been good and amicable.
-Even in the 1990s, when Algeria was afflicted by a wave of Islamist terrorist attacks, Germany maintained a diplomatic presence in the country.
-In early April 2001, President Bouteflika became the first Algerian president to pay an official visit to Germany.
+Political relations between Algeria and Germany are good.
+Even in the 1990s, when Algeria was afflicted by a wave of Islamist terrorist attacks, Germany maintained diplomatic contacts with the country.
+In 2001, President Bouteflika became the first Algerian president to pay an official visit to Germany.
 He visited Berlin again in December 2010.
 The visit by Federal President Köhler in November 2007 was the first official visit to Algeria by a German President.
-Federal Chancellor Merkel visited Algeria in July 2008 and German Bundestag President Lammert and Federal Economics and Technology Minister Rösler were in Algiers in February 2013.
-The most recent bilateral visits were those by Algerian Foreign Minister Medelci, who was in Berlin for talks in mid-March 2013, and Federal Foreign Minister Westerwelle, who visited Algiers in May 2013.
+Federal Chancellor Merkel visited Algeria in July 2008.
+Federal Foreign Minister Steinmeier visited Algeria most recently in January 2015.
+In January 2016, Algerian Prime Minister Sellal held talks in Berlin with Federal Chancellor Merkel, Federal President Gauck and German Bundestag President Lammert.
+Federal Interior Minister de Maizière and Federal Minister for Economic Cooperation and Development Müller travelled to Algeria in early 2016.

 Algeria’s economy is largely state-controlled and dominated by the energy sector.
 Ninety-eight per cent of the country’s export revenue comes from the hydrocarbon sector, which accounts for 27 per cent of gross domestic product.
 The fall in the price of oil is expected to result in a lasting current account deficit.
 Official figures put unemployment at 12 per cent and youth unemployment at nearly 30 per cent.
 The Algerian government is seeking to diversify the country’s economy.

 The principal suppliers of Algerian imports are China, France, Italy and Spain, with Germany in fifth place.